How to Write a Software Requirements Specification (SRS)

 At what point of the product development life cycle is an SRS document usually written?
 An SRS is typically created early on during the project assessment and requirements engineering phase.
 Generally, it's one of the initial stages of the development process when information about the future product is gathered and analyzed.

 Oftentimes, it's impossible to take all matters into account in advance, so the SRS might have roughly three-quarters complete before development work starts and then be supplemented later.
 The document is customarily created as a PDF or Google Doc, a page within a collaborative platform, via special SRS software, or in some other online format for simple access, sharing, and editing.
+To make handling easier, you may need a reliable PDF editor to adjust, update, or even secure the document as the project progresses.

 What Is an SRS Document Used For?